-Output - a product of a particular activity in a material form (of a countable nature), e.g. an object, an event (of service delivery).
-These may be goods or services transferred to the project recipients, or created by them, which are to contribute to the achievement of the planned outcomes.
+Output - a short-term effect of a particular activity in a material form (of a countable nature), e.g. a thing, an object, an event (of service delivery).
+These may be goods or services transferred to the project recipients, which are to contribute to the achievement of the planned outcomes.